landoskape/dominoes/docs/pointerArchitectureComparison.md

 identical to the above pointer dot layer except it drops the $W_1$ and $W_2$ matrices.
-This essentially requires the encoder phase of the pointer network to do all the work putting the `encoded` representations into a space that can be effectively "pointed" to.
+This essentially requires the encoder phase of the pointer network to do all the work putting the `encoded` representations into a space that can be effectively "pointed" to by the `context` vector.

 $$\large u_i = LN(e_i) \cdot LN(c) $$